yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 ##**World**

 A game can have multiple `World`s or a single one, and `World`s can also contain other `World`s in them.
 In some games, these are referred to as level packs.
 Often, a `World` contains a set of `Level`s, or multiple sets.
 A `World` can also have a potential `Gate` that defines the criteria to enter it.
-Games that don’t have the concept of `World`s can be modeled as single `World` games (SLM games).
+Games that don’t have the concept of `World`s can be modeled as single `World` games.

-**A `World` contains the following elements:**
+**A `World` contains the following *optional* elements:**

 - `Gate` - The `Gate` that defines the criteria to enter this `World`.